NikhilVikhe7/Closet-Essentials-V3/readme.md

 # Closet Essentials (E-commerce)

-Closet Essentials is an e-commerce clothing store built using React, Node.js, Redux, JWT, and Express.
+Closet Essentials is an e-commerce clothing store where user can browse available products and purchase them.

 ## Tech Stack